 - Tends not to trust other people

-- Blames everyone and everything else for his actions (i.e. alcohol, stress, finances)
+- Blames everyone and everything else for his/her actions (i.e. alcohol, stress, finances)

 Views of Women

-- Makes jokes about women in general or denigrating statements about women
+- Makes jokes about other people in general or denigrating statements about women/others

-- Expects girlfriend or wife to not work and always stay home
+- Expects partner to not work and always stay home

 - Believes in very traditional views about men and women and relationships

-- Threatens to kill, commit suicide, or take custody of your children if you leave him.
+- Threatens to kill, commit suicide, or take custody of your children if you leave.

 - Threatens to hurt you, but dismisses it later

-- Feels insecure and expects his partner to make him feel good and know what he needs
+- Feels insecure and expects partner to make him/her feel good and know what he/she needs

 If you want to talk with a Shelter Counsellor about your partner’s behaviour, please call (905) 529-8149.